ibm-cloud-docs/transit-gateway/deleting-gateway.md

 ```
 {: pre}

-## Deleting a transit gateway using the API
+## Deleting a transit gateway with the API
 {: #delete-gateway-api}
 {: api}

-To delete a transit gateway using the API, follow these steps:
+To delete a transit gateway with the API, follow these steps:

 1. Remove all connections from the transit gateway.
-1. Request the deletion of the gateway using the API.
+1. Request the deletion of the gateway with the API.

 ### Request
 {: #delete-gateway-api-request}